nionio6915/Euclid_Probe/README.md

       G30 S-1          ; Probe the bed at the current XY position.
 When the probe is triggered ; do not adjust the Z coordinate, just report the machine height at which the probe was triggered.
       ```
-    That reported value is the Z-probe offset for your system.
+    That reported value is the best starting point to set your Z-probe offset for your system!
+You wil have to fine tune this a bit either by redoing the prpcedure hot, or using baby-stepping when you print.
+I find its easier to print a single 0.45mm wide perimeter, 0.3mm high around the bed and measure it to finally adjust the Z probe height.

- - Reprobe the SAME spot a few times and average the values: G30 S-1 for example in RRF to probe and report the trigger height.
+ 8. You can reprobe the SAME spot a few times and average the values: G30 S-1 for example in RRF to probe and report the trigger height.
 The result is the Z probe offset value to use in your config.
 In this next example line, 2.956
        ```
        G31 ...Z2.956
        ```